-- 3.1 Personal data is: - any information about a living person who can be identified (e.g. their name, address, online identifier such as an IP address, academics, school activities, attendance record, discipline, bank details and/or financial information in relations to parents and/or guardians, special education needs, exam results, images of students engaging in school activities, references or expressions of opinion about them).
-It makes no difference if they can be identified directly from the record itself or indirectly using other information in the School's possession or likely to come into the School's possession.personal information that has been, or will be, word processed or stored electronically (e.g. computer databases and CCTV recordings), personal information that is, or will be, kept in a file which relates to an individual or in a filing system that is organised by reference to criteria which relate to the individuals concerned (e.g. name, school year, school activities). - Sensitive personal data is any information about a person's race, ethnic background, political opinions, religious beliefs, trade union membership, genetics, biometrics (where used for identification), health, sex life or orientation, criminal offences or alleged offences and any proceedings.
+3.1 Personal data is:

+- any information about a living person who can be identified (e.g. their name, address, online identifier such as an IP address, academics, school activities, attendance record, discipline, bank details and/or financial information in relations to parents and/or guardians, special education needs, exam results, images of students engaging in school activities, references or expressions of opinion about them).
+It makes no difference if they can be identified directly from the record itself or indirectly using other information in the Group's possession or likely to come into the Group's possession. - Personal information that has been, or will be, word processed or stored electronically (e.g. computer databases and CCTV recordings), personal information that is, or will be, kept in a file (either physical or digital) which relates to an individual or in a filing system that is organised by reference to criteria which relate to the individuals concerned (e.g. name, school year, school activities). - Sensitive personal data is any information about a person's race, ethnic background, political opinions, religious beliefs, trade union membership, genetics, biometrics (where used for identification), health, sex life or orientation, criminal offences or alleged offences and any proceedings.

-- 3.2 The School has additional obligations in connection with the use of sensitive personal data, at least one of the following conditions or those others outlined in Article 9 of the UK GDPR must be satisfied.
-Please contact the Information Security Officer if you have questions relating to this: - Explicit consent of the data subject must be obtained - Necessary for carrying out the obligations under employment, social security or social protection law or a collective agreement - Used in connection with alumni relations provided it relates solely to this and there is no disclosure to a third party without consent - Data manifestly made public by the data subject - Various public interest situations as outlined in the General Data Protection Regulation 2018 - 3.3 The data subject is:
+- 3.2 The Group has additional obligations in connection with the use of sensitive personal data.
+At least one of the following conditions or those others outlined in Article 9 of the UK GDPR must be satisfied in order for the data to be retained and used.
+Please contact the Information Security Officer if you have questions relating to this. - Explicit consent of the data subject must be obtained - Necessary for carrying out the obligations under employment, social security or social protection law or a collective agreement - Used in connection with alumni relations provided it relates solely to this and there is no disclosure to a third party without consent - Data manifestly made public by the data subject - Various public interest situations as outlined in the GDPR and the Data Protection Act 2018

+3.3 The data subject is: